 The Circle of Knowledge

-In so doing, perhaps our relation to animals will become a more sacred endeavor, like that embodied by indigenous communities.
-Perhaps a knowledge of grieving animals and consciously interactive plants, will help further fuel the movement to coexist and conserve, rather than dominate and destroy the natural environment.
+In learning from Indigenous knowledge systems, perhaps our relation to animals will become a more sacred endeavor, like that embodied by many Indigenous communities.
+Perhaps a knowledge of grieving animals and consciously interactive plants, and understanding the interconnectedness of all life will help further fuel the movement to coexist and conserve, rather than dominate and destroy, the natural environment.